IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

   wsl --install -d <Distribution Name>

-You will be asked to create a linux user.
+You will be asked to create a Linux user.
 After the installation of Linux is complete, check that you have an internet connection:

 .. code-block:: bash